kymjs/RxVolley/README.md

 ##RxVolley = Volley + RxJava + OkHttp

-###Retrofit?
+####Retrofit?
 No, I like Volley.
 RxVolley is modified Volley.
 Removed the HttpClient, and support RxJava.

-##Using RxVolley in your application

 If you are building with Gradle, simply add the following line to the ```dependencies``` section of your ```build.gradle``` file:

 >compile 'com.kymjs.rxvolley:bitmapcore:1.0.1'

-### Getting Started
+## Getting Started
 Builder pattern to create objects.

-#####Callback method do Get request and contenttype is form
+####Callback method do Get request and contenttype is form

 ```java
 HttpParams params = new HttpParams();